bronson/table_differ/README.md

 Property.diff_snapshot ignore: %w[ id created_at updated_at ]
 ```

+#### Ignoring the Primary Key column

-Note that if you ignore the primary key, Table Differ can no longer compute which
+If you ignore the primary key, Table Differ can no longer compute which
-columns have changed!
-This is not a problem, but changed records will appear as a
+columns have changed.
+This is not a problem, but changed records will
-remove followed by an add.
-The changed array will always be empty.
+appear as a remove followed by an add.
+The changed array will always
+be empty so there's no need to specify it:

 ```ruby
 added,removed = Attachment.diff_snapshot(ignore: 'id')